ChrisPritchard/PropertyNotify/Readme.md

 }
 ```

-That is, any property with the **Notify** attribute will be turned into a property with a backing field that calls your specified function (the default is '`OnPropertyChanged`') when the property's value changes.
+That is, any property with the **Notify** attribute will be turned into a property with a backing field that calls your specified function or the default when the property's value changes.

 Simple!